arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/13.energy-management-application-note/content.md

 ---
 title: 'Energy Management with Opta™'
-description: "This application note describes how to implement Opta™ for a domestic energy management system."
+description: "This application note explains how to use Opta™ for managing energy consumption in a domestic environment."
 difficulty: intermediate
 tags:
   - Energy